M2000Interpreter/Environment/utf8/dc.bas.utf8.txt

 End Type
 ' New Win95 Page Setup dialogs are up to you
 Private Type POINTL
-    X As Long
+    x As Long
-    Y As Long
+    y As Long
 End Type
 Private Type RECT
     Left As Long